+In this blog, we shall explore the various GIS impacts within this region in the recent past and into the future.
 Geographic information systems (GIS) has become a well-known term all over the world due to its rapid growth all through from the time it had its roots.
 You might want to have the meaning of the GIS itself but as it has the sounding, it just has the simple meaning of a tool.
 As questions arise on how and why GIS, there has been its growth and the impact of its development all over the world.
-In the Easter African Region, there has been the development of GIS and has had a great impact to the economy and its people.
+In the Easter African Region, there has been the development of GIS andhas had a great impact to the economy and its people.

 Geospatial information systems has taken a greater role in the planning sector in the Easter African region.
 It has had its introduction in many planning agencies in east Africa.
 Urban planners find GIS to be effective tools that can help in information management, processing, dissemination and communication.
 Initial evidence and the implementation of GIS technology in local governments and planning agencies points to difficulties in getting the systems established and realizing expected benefits.
 Technological, database and organizational factors make it most challenging to get a GIS to fit and adapt to needs of planning practice.
 The main sources of evidence to find the mutual adjustment between GIS technology and planning are evaluative studies of existing systems that examine how this GIS affect planning processes and functions.